Simoparn/Bookmarkerwebapp/README.md

 Also make sure that the PHP server allows uploading of sufficiently large files -> XAMPP Control Panel -> Apache -> config -> php.ini -> upload_max_filesize=40M
 ## TODO

-### navigation and navigation panel modularization
-    -Is it possible to remove all notifications out of index.php without breaking the app?

 ### User_management
-    -Remember me (authentication-token/cookie for automatic login even if the browser is opened and reopened) -> -still unable to show error message, when failing to automatically login with remember ,e -If the cookie is has been saved to the computer, the app still logs in automatically after reopening the browser, even if the user logged off during the last session.
+    -Remember me (authentication-token/cookie for automatic login even if the browser is opened and reopened) -> -still unable to show error message, when failing to automatically login with remember me -If the cookie is has been saved to the computer, the app still logs in automatically after reopening the browser, even if the user logged off during the last session.

 ### Notifications
+    -Notification statuses from $_GET to $_SESSION
     -Notification if attempting to open login form and user has already logged in -> Doesn't show the error message if already logged in and the authentication token cookie is still active.

 ### Email sending

 ### Database
-    -SQL injection prevention (Prepared statements) -> DONE
 ### Assignment 22.09.2022:
     email sending to admin with feedback form Mailtrap->tested for feedback